karx1/site/content/projects/arduino_cava.md

 +++
+title = "arduino_cava"
-title = "arduino_cava: visualize audio on an Arduino using cava" date = "2023-04-03"
+description = "visualize audio on an Arduino using cava" date = "2023-04-03"
 +++